-a.
-A streetscape master plan should be completed for Heritage Drive S to:

-- i. identify type and location of streetscape elements including benches, bicycle parking infrastructure, banners, planters, weather protection elements and wayfinding signage; - ii. allow for consistent, safe and accessible pedestrian and cycling infrastructure; - iii. expand the tree canopy to support the pedestrian experience; - iv. encourage new development to integrate with and improve MAX Teal Bus Rapid Transit stops; - v. enhance the separation between vehicles and active modes of travel, especially along the multi-use pathway on the south side of Heritage Drive S - b.
+- a.
+A streetscape master plan should be completed for Heritage Drive S to: - identify type and location of streetscape elements including benches, bicycle parking infrastructure, banners, planters, weather protection elements and wavfinding signage: - ii. allow for consistent, safe and accessible pedestrian and cycling infrastructure; - expand the tree canopy to support the pedestrian experience; iii. - encourage new development to integrate with and improve MAX Teal Bus Rapid iv.
+Transit stops: - enhance the separation between vehicles and active modes of travel, especially along the multi-use pathway on the south side of Heritage Drive S - b.
 New development should front onto Heritage Drive S, where feasible. - c.
-New development at the northeast corner of Heritage Drive S and 14 Street SW should be designed to recognize the site as a gateway placing prominent buildings and high-quality landscaping, lighting and/or signage fronting Heritage Drive S. - d.
+New development at the northeast corner of Heritage Drive S and 14 Street SW should be designed to recognize the site as a gateway placing prominent buildings and highquality landscaping, lighting and/or signage fronting Heritage Drive S. - d.
 In addition to policies a and b, new development located along Heritage Drive S should improve north-south mobility connections across Heritage Drive S to transit stops and into adjacent communities.